Aaronsss/Rotorhazard-OBS-Websocks-Plugin/README.md

 # OBS_Websocks
- OBS websocks plugin for Rotorhazard
+ OBS websocks plugin for Rotorhazard to allow changing scenes and setting recordings based on rotorhazard timer events

  ### Install